DIRECTOR OF HUMAN RESOURCES

 Director of Operations of Blue Smoke and North End Grill

-Born and raised on Long Island, NY, Kevin made his first foray into the hospitality industry at age 12, helping run errands at his friend’s family-owned restaurant.
-After high school, Kevin attended the Culinary Institute of America where he received an Associate degree in Culinary Arts and a B.A. in Hospitality Management.
-Upon graduation, Kevin joined the team at Union Square Hospitality Group’s critically acclaimed restaurant Tabla.
-There, over five years, he worked his way up from Server Assistant to Server, Floor Manager, Service Director, Beverage Director, Assistant General Manager, and then General Manager in 2010.
-After that, Kevin served as the opening General Manager of Untitled, located at the Whitney Museum of American Art.
-Kevin became opening General Manager of North End Grill in 2011.
-He is a member of the board of directors on the Lower Manhattan Cultural Council.
+Born and raised in Long Island, New York, Kevin discovered a love of food at an early age on his grandparents’ farm in the North Fork.
+Kevin made his first foray into the hospitality industry at age 12, helping run errands, slice bread, plate desserts, and worked the fryer station at his friend’s family-owned restaurant.
+After high school, Kevin attended the Culinary Institute of America (CIA) where he received an Associate’s degree in Culinary Arts and a Bachelor’s degree in Hospitality Management.
+Upon graduation, Kevin immediately began working at Union Square Hospitality Group’s critically acclaimed restaurant, Tabla.
+Beginning as a Server Assistant, he worked his way up to Server, Floor Manager, Service Director, Beverage Director, and Assistant General Manager over five years.
+In 2010, he became General Manager.
+After that Kevin served as the opening General Manager of Untitled restaurant at the Whitney Museum of American Art.
+In 2011, Kevin assumed the role of opening General Manager of North End Grill and was later promoted to Director of Operations of Blue Smoke and North End Grill in 2016.

 As Corporate Controller of USHG, Elizabeth Whiteside balances her time between supervising the Fine Dining Accounting Team, working alongside Operators to bring a financial focus to their day-to-day activities, and managing the insurance, banking, and financial reporting programs.
 Elizabeth joined USHG in 2012, initially as Internal Controls Managers, before being promoted to Senior Manager of Financial Reporting, and ultimately to her current position.
 Prior to joining USHG, Elizabeth earned her MBA from IE Business School in Madrid, Spain, focusing on the hospitality sector based on a newfound passion sparked by reading Setting the Table.
 Previously, she spent eight years in the Financial Services industry, working for Hedgefund.net (acquired by eVestment in 2011) as well as PricewaterhouseCoopers in New York, auditing asset management clients.
 Liz earned her Bachelor’s degree from Tulane University, and grew up in both Connecticut and New Orleans.